Flashlight: Formats and specialized designs

 A penlight is a small, pen-sized flashlight, often containing two AA or AAA batteries.
 In some types, the incandescent light bulb has an integral lens that focuses the light, so no reflector is built into the penlight.
 Others use incandescent bulbs mounted in reflectors.
 LED penlights are becoming increasingly common.
 Low-cost units may be disposable with no provision to replace batteries or bulbs and are sometimes imprinted with advertising for promotional purposes.

 A headlamp is designed to be worn on the head, often having separate lamp and battery components.
 The battery pack may be attached at the back of the head or in a pocket to improve balance.
 Headlamps leave the users' hands' free.
-A headlamp can be clipped to the brim of a hat, or built to mount on a hard hat, instead of using straps; other types resemble eyeglass frames.
+A headlamp can be clipped to the brim of a hat, or mounted on a hard hat, instead of using straps; other types resemble eyeglass frames.
 Similar to the headlamp, an angle-head flashlight emits light perpendicular to the length of the battery tube; it can be clipped to a headband, belt, or webbing or set on a flat surface.
 Some types allow the user to adjust the angle of the head.
 The Fulton MX991/U Flashlight was an angle-head flashlight issued to US military personnel; similar style lights remain popular.